On-going projects

 Thiel S, Tschapka M, Heymann EW*, Heer K* (2021) Vertical stratification of seed-dispersing vertebrate communities and their interactions with plants in tropical forests.
 Biological Reviews. https://doi.org/10.1111/brv.12664

-Thiel S, Willems F, Farwig N, Schabo D, Schleuning M, Shahuano Tello N, Töpfer T, Tschapka M, Heymann EW, Heer K. Frugivore community composition and interaction frequency are vertically stratified in a liana species fruiting across forest strata.
-In prep for Ecography.
+Thiel S, Willems F, Farwig N, Schabo D, Schleuning M, Shahuano Tello N, Töpfer T, Tschapka M, Heymann EW, Heer K (2023).
+Vertically stratified frugivore community composition and interaction frequency in a liana fruiting across forest strata.
+Biotropica. https://doi.org/10.1111/btp.13216

 GenTree – Optimising the management and sustainable use of forest genetic resources in Europe (2016 – 2020)